-The International Journal of Technology, Knowledge and Society: Annual Review is indexed by:
+The International Journal of Technology, Knowledge and Society: Annual Review:

 In 2011 The International Journal of Technology, Knowledge and Society had an acceptance rate of 25%.
 This number reflects the percentage of paper proposals that were ultimately accepted for publication as articles, after the peer review process.

 We want to make a general comment, however, about the ways in which academic knowledge is valued.
 The current system, based mainly on rejection rates and citation counts, is seriously fraught.
 Rejection rates, for instance, are an arbitrary supply-and-demand relation of submissions to publication slots.
 They tell little of intellectual quality of a journal.
 The other conventional measure of scholarly value, the citation count, is just as fraught.
 Just how fraught is a long story, the intricacies of which we explain in the publications below.

 In a number of ways, we at Common Ground have been working to create a peer evaluation system which is more reliable and which produces better quality publications.
 Our measure of quality is the process itself and the rigorous application of explicit criteria of intellectual excellence.
 In our quest to publish only the best, Common Ground takes a work through multiple steps in a collaborative knowledge creation process.
 Our goal is to implement innovative peer review practices, using a process of what we call ‘synergistic feedback’ through processes of proposal review, conference presentation and feedback, criterion referenced review, revision and publication.
 Our new media publishing tools also provide high levels of Internet exposure and potentials for web interactivity around your work.

 The Technology Collection encourages the widest range of submissions and aims at all times to foster the highest standards intellectual excellence in our journal publishing program.
 These are our objectives: